kelbyludwig/kel.bz/content/post/javaexec.md

 readOutput(proc3);
 ```

-There are a few interesting results I would like to point out.
+This produces interesting results I would like to point out.
 Suppose
 everything after `/usr/local/bin/gtar tf` was user-controlled.
 First, I find it
 interesting that Test 2 does executes `echo` and Test 3 does not.
 I have some
 suspicions on why this is but I need to poke through OpenJDK and figure that
 out.
-Second, I have included several comments on interesting behaviors of
+Second, I have included comments on interesting behaviors of
 `Runtime.exec`'s method of parsing its parameters.
 Depending on the context,
 differences in input parsing could lead to input validation bypasses (and
 subsequently command injection).